TechWatching/techwatching.dev/input/posts/sqlclient-active-directory-authent.md

 echo "Database connection string to use: \"Server=$server.database.windows.net; Authentication=Active Directory Default; Database=$database;\""
 ```

-This script should be self explanatory if you have already played a little with Azure CLI.
+This script should be self-explanatory if you have already played a little with Azure CLI.
 Basically, what it does is:
-- create an azure sql server
+- create an azure SQL server
-- configure the server firewall to allow you to query it from your local IP address (if you are executing the script from cloud shell, replace `startIP` variable by your local machine IP)
+- configure the server firewall to allow you to query it from your local IP address (if you are executing the script from cloud shell, replace `startIP` variable with your local machine IP)
-- create an azure sql database with already tables and data in it from the sample AdventureWorksLT
+- create an azure SQL database with already tables and data in it from the sample AdventureWorksLT
 - set you logged in azure ad user as the AD administrator of the database
 - write in the console the connection string to use in your C# code to access the database

-If you want to customize something do not hesitate to modify the scripts and especially variables like the resources location, the sql server user / password or the name of the resources.
+If you want to customize something do not hesitate to modify the scripts and especially variables like the resources location, the SQL server user/password, or the name of the resources.
 This is a bash script but if you want to execute it in PowerShell, all the Azure CLI commands should work fine, you just have to change the variables declarations as the syntax is different in PowerShell.
 If you don't have Azure CLI installed on your laptop you can use Azure Cloud Shell to execute this script.

->🗨 If you are new to Azure CLI, you can read my article [Good bye Azure Portal, Welcome Azure CLI](https://www.techwatching.dev/posts/welcome-azure-cli).
+>🗨 If you are new to Azure CLI, you can read my article [Goodbye Azure Portal, Welcome Azure CLI](https://www.techwatching.dev/posts/welcome-azure-cli).

 ## Querying the database from a minima API in C#

-Usually I like to create a console application (with the [worker service template](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-5.0&tabs=visual-studio#worker-service-template) for instance) for my samples, yet this time I decided to try the new minimal APIs from .NET 6 (currently in preview).
+Usually, I like to create a console application (with the [worker service template](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-5.0&tabs=visual-studio#worker-service-template) for instance) for my samples, yet this time I decided to try the new minimal APIs from .NET 6 (currently in preview).

-Minimal APIs would probably deserve an entire blog post, but let's just say a minimal API in .NET 6 allow you to build a small HTTP API with less ceremony that a classic controller-based API.
+Minimal APIs would probably deserve an entire blog post, but let's just say a minimal API in .NET 6 allow you to build a small HTTP API with less ceremony than a classic controller-based API.
 As all the code can be written in a `Program.cs` file, so it's very convenient when you want to quickly build a web application without too much complexity (especially if you are new to ASP.NET Core) or if you are developing a small microservice.

 ```csharp
 using Dapper;